Black and Gold Howler Monkeys (Alouatta care)

-Description: These large monkeys grow to about 2 ft. in length, not including tail, and have long, soft fur (females are gold, males are black).
-Males can weigh on average about 15 lbs., sometimes weighing twice as much as the females.
+Physical Description: Black-and-Gold Howler Monkeys grow to about 2 ft. in length, not including tail, and have long, soft fur (females are gold, males are black).
+Males weigh on average about 15 lbs., twice as much as the females.
 These monkeys have a long prehensile tail, with a hairless underside, useful for grabbing onto tree limbs when they are feeding.
 The hyoid bone in the throat of the howler monkey, and the shape of the jawbone, is especially adapted to produce their loud howl.
-They live 16-20 years.

 Rainforest Building open daily from 10:30 am to 3:30 pm